-Upon the completion of daily clearing, the clearing results are deemed as the Exchange's margin call to any member whose clearing reserve fund is below the minimum balance required by the Exchange.
+Upon the completion of daily clearing, the clearing results will be sent to clearing members.
+The clearing results are deemed as the Exchange's margin call to any member whose clearing reserve fund is below the minimum balance required by the Exchange.
 After issuing the margin call, the Exchange may have the member's clearing reserve fund replenished by deducting the required amount in RMB from the member's special fund account or by deducting the RMB converted from the foreign exchange collateral deposited in the member's special fund account.
 The member must bring its clearing reserve fund to the required minimum balance before market open on the following trading day.
 If the member fails to do so, the member will be prohibited from opening new positions when the balance of its clearing reserve fund is above zero but below the minimum requirement; or the Exchange is entitled to subject the member's positions to forced liquidation when the balance of clearing reserve fund is below zero.
-If proceeds from such forced liquidation are not adequate to cover the loss, the Exchange will, upon the approval of the Board of Governors, apply the risk reserve fund and ZCE's own assets to cover the loss and consequently obtain the right of recourse against the defaulting member.
+If proceeds from such forced liquidation are not adequate to cover the loss, the Exchange will, upon the approval of the Board of Governors, apply the risk reserve fund and ZCE's own assets and other measures in order to cover the loss and consequently obtain the right of recourse against the defaulting member.